shazChaudhry/docker-elastic/Vagrantfile.README.md

 ### Vagrant Box prerequisites
-- The user has admin privileges on the development machine
+- The user has admin privileges on their development machines
-- This solution was developed on a Windows 10 pro machine and so a similar machine is aussumed here
-- At least 9GB of free RAM is available on the machine.
+- At least 20GB of free RAM is available on the machine.
 Otherwise, Vagrantfile will need editing to adjust the available memory:
   - `v.customize ["modifyvm", :id, "--memory", <MEMORY_ALLOCATION>]`
 - Latest version of [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - Latest version of [Git for Windows](https://git-scm.com/downloads)